LOUDOUN APPALACHIAN TRAIL FESTIVAL

 5:30–7 p.m.
 Old Stone School West Room

-Take a Walk on the Wild Side: Art Show Opening Reception.
-The Great Outdoors serves as muse for these four talented artists—Rhianna Wurman, Laura Partain, Jess Sauder and Mike Wurman—who paint, sketch, print and photograph their love of nature.
+A Breath of Fresh Air: Art Show Opening Reception.
+The great outdoors serves as muse for these four talented, Loudoun County artists—Jess Sauder, Sarah Lough, Megan Caldwell and Kathleen Howsare—who paint, sketch, print and photograph their love of nature.
 Meet the artists at our show opening in the West Room.
 Refreshments will be served.
 Free and open to the public.

 6–8:30 p.m.
 Old Stone School auditorium

-Eat Drink & Be Literary, a conversation with hiker/historian/author/podcaster Mills Kelly.
-Kelly's most recent book is Virginia's Lost Appalachian Trail, and he is the host of The Green Tunnel podcast.
-Mill's current project, A Hiker's History of the Appalachian Trail, is a comprehensive chronicle of the A.T. told through the experiences of individual hikers.
-Held in the Old Stone School auditorium, the evening kicks off with light hors d’oeuvres and a cash bar, followed by Mills' presentation at 7 p.m.
+Eat Drink & Be Literary, a conversation with hiker/author Heather Anderson, author of Further: 8 Months on America's Triple Crown Trails, In 2018, Anderson became the first woman to hike the entire Appalachian, Pacific Crest and Continental Divide National Scenic Trails within one calendar year, and in 2019 she was named National Geographic's Adventurer of the Year.
+Held in the Old Stone School auditorium, the evening kicks off with light hors d’oeuvres and a cash bar, followed by Anderson's presentation at 7 p.m.
 This is a ticketed event, presented by the Hillsboro Preservation Foundation.
+Purchase tickets here.

 Spend the day with us.

 Enjoy bites and brews, tunes and trail talks.
 Learn more about local hiking and environmental groups—and win a prize in our scavenger hunt.
 Try your hand at a nature craft; make it to the top of the climbing wall.
 Shop for camping gear, pottery, hiking socks, native plants, art and more.
-A used gear sale and auction support the festival.
+A used gear sale and auction support the year-round stewardship programming of the Loudoun Appalachian Trail Association.

 11 a.m.–5 p.m.
 Old Stone School West Room

-Take a Walk on the Wild Side: An Invitational Art Show.
-The Great Outdoors and its forests, streams and critters inspire the four amazing artists invited to share their work—paintings, prints, sketches, photographs, postcards and more.
-Meet and talk with the artists throughout the day.
+A Breath of Fresh Air: Art of Western Loudoun.
+The Great Outdoors and its forests, streams and critters inspire the four talented artists invited to share their work—paintings, prints, sketches, photographs, postcards and more.
+Meet and speak with the artists throughout the day.
 Art on display will be offered for sale.

-Online auction and merchandise sales.
-Support the festival by buying a T-shirt.
+Online auction, used gear and merchandise sales.
+Support the festival by buying a T-shirt or hat.
 Bid on merchandise and experiences generously donated to the festival, and you might go home with hiking gear, amusement park passes, wine tastings, dining gift cards or a "Beat the Bomb" adventure—and much more!
-(Bidding for the silent auction closes at 3 p.m.)
+(Bidding for the silent auction closes at 2 p.m.; winning bidders can pick up their items starting at 3p.m.)
+Outfit your next adventure by shopping at our used gear sale.

 Festival opening.
 Representatives from Loudoun's A.T.
-Communities—the towns of Hillsboro and Round Hill and the Village of Bluemont—are joined by Appalachian Trail Conservancy President Sandi Marra to say a few words about why we're all here.
+Communities—the towns of Hillsboro and Round Hill and the Village of Bluemont—are joined by Appalachian Trail Conservancy representative Yong Lee to say a few words about why we're all here.
 Welcome!

 Melissa and the Moth Men.
 Featuring twangy vocals, fiddle, pedal steel and electric guitar, Melissa and the Moth Men specialize in classic country, honky tonk and western swing.

 After party.
-Stay after our official festival hours for more music, food and drinks and community camaraderie.
-Featuring Karma Creak on The Gap Stage.
+Stay after our official festival hours for food and drinks and community camaraderie.

 This page features a print by Jill Jensen, one of the artists invited to show work at the festival's 2023 "Wild Beauty" art show.